ora0600/confluent-rbac-hands-on/labs/Lab3.md

 # Lab 3.
-First Authorization check
+First Authorizations - Project Eagle
 We start now with a new use case.
 We have a project with a name "eagle" and there is a project team.
 In the project eagle team there are currently 3 members/users (peter, carsten, suvad).
 Project owner is peter; carsten and suvad are developers.